pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

    to see the complete list of PETSc option controlling this solver.

-The multigrid preconditioner using semi-coarsening in the vertical direction followed by further (horizontal) coarsening using algebraic multigrid methods appears to be effective :cite:`Tuminaro2016`.
+The multigrid (MG) preconditioner using semi-coarsening in the vertical direction followed by further (horizontal) coarsening using algebraic multigrid methods appears to be effective :cite:`Tuminaro2016`.
 The option combination

 .. code-block:: bash

-   -bp_pc_type mg -bp_pc_mg_levels M -bp_mg_coarse_pc_type gamg
+   -bp_pc_type mg -bp_pc_mg_levels N -bp_mg_coarse_pc_type gamg

 roughly corresponds to this approach.
 (Unlike :cite:`Tuminaro2016`, who used a purely algebraic approach, these options select a combination of geometric and algebraic